 All requirements must be completed prior to graduation.
 Incomplete courses are not considered completed.
 Candidates who receive an incomplete grade in a course required for graduation will have their application reclassified to the next term.
-The catalog requirements in effect during the term in which the student first enrolled are applicable, provided graduation is within four years from the end of that term.
+The catalog requirements in effect during the term in which the student first enrolled are applicable, provided graduation is within four years from the end of that term for master's students and within seven years for doctoral students.